jacobhepkema/jacobhepkema/README.md

 ## Hi there 👋

-I'm Jacob, a PhD student in the labs of Dr Leopold Parts and Dr Oliver Stegle.
-I'm interested in anything related to gene regulation! 🧬🧬🧬
+I'm Jacob - I like to model biology with ML models 🧬🧬🧬

 <!--
 **jacobhepkema/jacobhepkema** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.